By managing your domestic stormwater, you can reduce polluting the waterways we love to swim in, fish and simply enjoy.

 Put cigarette butts and other rubbish in the bin and always keep a rubbish bag for rubbish in your car.

-If water restrictions permit, wash your vehicle on the lawn or a graveled surface.
+If water restrictions permit, wash your vehicle on the lawn or a gravelled surface.
 Washing your car in the street increases the likelihood of stormwater pollution.

 Check your vehicle for oil leaks, as oil leaks will eventually end up in our waterways.